mohamed-sallam/awb-docs/srs.md

 ## Preface
 ### Document Purpose
-The main purpose of this document to provide details, specifications and requirements of our Digital Detoxing App (AWB).
+The main purpose of this document to provide details, specifications and requirements of our Digital Detoxing App (Awb).
 The document will provide an overview of the system in the first section; then each part will be explained in detail.
 ### Target Users
 - Anyone who abuses the phone or the computer and wants to limit that with the pre-commitment strategy.
 - Anyone wants to quit social media apps.
 - Anyone who needs to track and control applications usage.
-- No gender or age restrictions, as long as you have the intention to limit your digital usage, so AWB is for you.
+- No gender or age restrictions, as long as you have the intention to limit your digital usage, so Awb is for you.
 ### Revision History
 Version | Author | Description | Data
 -------------|--------------|-------------|-------------